 In case these proportions trouble you and a ready-made mix is what you need, you can take a look at this amazing product called the AMACO low-fire LM series matte glaze, which is lead-free and AP-certified for its non-toxic nature.

-For someone who loves to create a waxy look, you would surely love this recipe.
-Although the colors might not look as vibrant and shiny as they would in normal glazing recipes, this surely brings in a class and elegance to your pottery.
+For someone who loves to create a waxy look, you will surely love this recipe.
+Although the colors might not look as vibrant and shiny as they would in normal glazing recipes, this surely brings class and elegance to your pottery.

 This particular recipe is fairly simple to try and can be the best for beginner pottery makers.
 However, you also must know that this simplicity might not allow you to experiment.
 So, you might not be able to work around any changes to the recipe to create something different.